OzanYasin/git-and-github-bootcamp/README.md

 ## Blobs

 Git blobs **(binary large object)** are the object type Git uses to store the contents of files in a given repository.
 Blobs don't even include the filenames of each file or any other data.
 They just store the contents of a file!

+## Trees

+Trees are Git objects used to store the contents of a directory.
+Each tree contains pointers that can refer to blobs and to other trees.

+Each entry in a tree contains the SHA-1 hash of a blob or tree, as well as the mode, type, and filename.